 Areas of Expertise: Asset Pricing, Automation, Banking, China’s Industrial Economy, Corporate Finance, Entrepreneurship, Financial Regulation, Manufacturing, Stock Markets

-Professor Gan has published extensively on banking and finance issues in top academic journals.
+Professor Jie Gan holds a Ph.D. from MIT and is currently a Professor of Finance at Cheung Kong Graduate School of Business (CKGSB) and a former Associate Dean of Technology Innovation and Alumni Affairs.
+Prior to joining CKGSB, she was a professor in finance at Hong Kong University of Science and Technology and an assistant professor (tenure track) at Columbia Business School.
+She has published extensively on banking and finance in top academic journals.
 In 2011, she was the runner-up for the prestigious Brennan Award for Excellent Papers.
-Prof Gan’s teaching has been rated highly by both MBA and EMBA students and she has received several teaching awards.
-Her research and teaching were featured in major media outlets, such as Wall Street Journal, Financial Times and the Economist.
+Her research and teaching were featured in major media outlets, such as Wall Street Journal, Financial Times, and the Economist.

-Professor Gan conducts large-sample survey of industrial firms every quarter.
-The resulting Business Sentiment Index (BSI) and the unique insights generated from the survey have received worldwide attention and are regularly reported by top media outlets, such as Wall Street Journal, FT.
+Professor Gan conducts a large-sample survey of about 3000 industrial firms every quarter.
+The resulting Business Sentiment Index (BSI) and the unique insights generated have been regularly reported by top media outlets, such as Wall Street Journal and FT.
 The time series of Professor Gan’s economic indices can be accessed through the Bloomberg terminal.